silmin/nenech/README.md

 # nenech
-auto generate REST API for Slack App by golang
+auto generate API for Slack App by golang